Cheesy Ham and Potato Casserole

 Cheesy ham and potato bake in a casserole dish with a large spoonful being shown.

-When I think about hearty, homey cold weather cooking, meat and potatoes are automatically where my brain goes.
+When I think about hearty, homey cooking, meat and potatoes are automatically where my brain goes.
 Roast Beef and Gravy, Irish Stew, or a nice Roasted Turkey and Gravy all come to mind.

 After enjoying those dishes all winter, I’m not always ready to leave them behind when the weather starts to warm.
 So, before I ease into lighter foods or fire up the grill for something like a delicious turkey burger, I often find myself coming back to this casserole because of the way it neatly bridges winter to spring.